-The development bottleneck that kills most startups is becoming a thing of the past.
-While traditional founders wait months for developers and burn through runway, smart entrepreneurs are building full-featured applications in days using no-code tools that didn't exist five years ago.
+The development bottleneck that kills most startups is disappearing.
+While some founders still wait months for developer availability and burn through runway, the smartest operators are building full-featured applications in days using no-code and AI-assisted tools that keep getting more capable.

 Why No-Code is Having Its Moment